Adjusting to Online Learning and Taking Online Exams

 - Create backups: copy and paste answers into a Word document just in case your internet glitches.

 - Tech issues?
-Contact your instructor right away and report .
+Contact IT helpdesk and email your instructor right away .

 IITS student technical support